mahathu/mcwar-x/README.md

 Installation
 ------------

-Simply put the .jar-file into your /plugins directory.
+Download the .jar file from the target directory and put it into the /plugins directory of your server.
 Restart the server if necessary.

 Important commands:
 ---------------------